StrangeDS/ViewFinderRe/README.md

 ### *Dynamic Mesh*
 Now let's consider the implementation of the photo-taking functionality.
 - Situation (S):
 A camera takes a photo of the scene.
-The resulting `Photo2D` can be placed in the world, and the objects within it are restored as physical entities in the scene.
+The resulting `Photo2D` can be placed in the world, and the objects within it are restored as physics-enabled entities in the scene.
 - Task (T):
 An intuitive solution is to use Scene Capture to obtain an image, which is linked to a hidden set of objects.
 When the photo is placed, this hidden object group becomes visible.
 The meshes require real-time Boolean operations and the ability to compute collisions dynamically.